Can I Have My Record Sealed or Expunged?

 Sealing and expunging criminal records in Florida are two different processes.
 While the ultimate goal is the same - to clean your criminal record so that you may legally deny an arrest - sealing and expunging have different requirements.
-Before you retain a South Florida expungement attorney, it's important to know which process you qualify for.
+Before you retain a Miami-Dade County expungement attorney, it's important to know which process you qualify for.

 Only criminal charges that have resulted in dismissals can be expunged.
 A dismissal may mean successful completion of a pretrial diversion program, a nolle prosequi by the State Attorney's Office, or no formal criminal charges being filed ("no action" or "no info").